22 Jan Chicken Teriyaki Stir Fry (Whole30)

 Ingredients for Teriyaki Chicken with Broccoli

-All you need to make this tasty dish are a few simple ingredients that are easy to find:
+To make Teriyaki Chicken from scratch, all you need are a few simple ingredients that are easy to find:

 - Green Onion